What is RAG API and How Does it Work?

 These LLMs are like digital wizards that can predict what words come next in a sentence by understanding the words before them.
 They’ve learned from tons of text, so they can write in a way that sounds very human.
 With RAG, you can use these digital wizards to help you find and work with data in a customized way.
 It’s like having a really smart friend who knows all about data helping you!

-RAG API vs. Fine-Tuning: What’s the Difference?
+RAG vs. Fine-Tuning: What’s the Difference?

 Aspect RAG API Fine-Tuning